-The assessed value of Napa County vineyards in tax year 2013-2014 accounted for approximately $1.8 billion dollars of the total assessment roll of approximately $29.5 billion.
-Like all other real property, vineyards are subject to Proposition 13, have base-year values and are reappraised on changes of ownership and new construction (new vines or replanting).
-Three main components of vineyards contribute to the total value: the land, the non-living improvements (NLI) including stakes, trellises, irrigation and frost protection, and the vines themselves.
+The assessed value of Napa County vineyards in tax year 2015-2016 accounted for approximately $2 billion dollars of the total assessment roll of approximately $32.7 billion.
+Like all other real property, vineyards are subject to Proposition 13, have base year values and are reappraised on changes of ownership and new construction (new vines or replanting).
+There are three main components of vineyards that contribute to the total value: the land, the non-living improvements (NLI) including stakes, trellises, irrigation and frost protection and the vines themselves.

 For new or replanted vines, the first three years after planting are exempt from taxation under California law because they are not considered to be in full production.
-For the fourth year, the vines are enrolled using a per acre value based on values derived from comparable sales in prior years.
-For the 2013 tax year (July 1, 2013 to June 30, 2014) vines planted in 2009 will come out of exempt status at a value of $30,000 per acre.
+For the fourth year the vines are enrolled using a per acre value based on values derived from comparable sales in prior years.
+For the 2016 tax year (July 1 2016-June 30 2017) vines planted in 2012 will come out of exempt status at a value of $30,000 per acre.
 By comparison, thirty-five years ago (1978) the value per acre for vines was $2,500.

-The newly installed costs of NLI are enrolled as new base-year values.
+The newly installed costs of NLI are enrolled as fixtures-real property and given new base year values.
+Supplemental assessments are issued when new NLI are installed or when NLI are removed.
 In the first five years of a newly replanted block of vines, NLI values often change as wires and cross arms are added.
 Water frost protection and drip irrigation often involve a water source, usually a reservoir, pumps and main pipelines, laterals and risers.
-When a block of vines is removed, the reservoir, pumps and mains usually remain, with only the laterals and risers being removed.
-When the frost protection/irrigation system of the new planting is re-established, only the laterals and risers receive new base-year values.
+When a block of vines is removed the reservoir, pumps and mains usually remain with only the laterals and risers being removed.
+When the frost protection/irrigation system of the new planting is reestablished, only the laterals and risers receive new base year values.